HMS M2 (1918): Accident

+On 25 February 1932, a help message from M2, written in pencil on a small piece of wood, was discovered by a fisherman on the shore at Hallsands, south Devon.
+It read: "Help.
+M2 gone down.
+No. 2 hatch open.", with "Help.
+Lieut." on the back.
+It was handed over to the naval authorities and is now on display at the Royal Navy Submarine Museum in Gosport.

 Aftermath

 The submarine currently lies upright on the sea bed at (50°34.6′N 2°33.93′W).
 Her keel is about 100 ft below the surface at low tide, and her highest point at the top of the conning tower at around 66 ft.
 She is a popular dive for scuba divers.
 The wreck is designated as a "protected place" under the Protection of Military Remains Act 1986.

 After the loss of M2, the Royal Navy abandoned submarine-launched aircraft, although other navies experimented with the concept in the inter-war years and with Japan producing some 42 submarine aircraft carriers both before and during the Second World War.